In the last post I talked about meditation of two types.

 5. Maintain great mindfulness.

 This is maintaining posture in meditation.
 Each time your mind wanders off, bring it back to the point of focus.
-Over time you will develop razor-sharp awareness; so that, you will become aware of each emerging thought before it turns into a distraction.
+Over time you will develop razor-sharp awareness; so much so, that you will become aware of each emerging thought before it turns into a distraction.

-For now, just know that a steady, comfortable, and right posture helps you gain control over the five primary energies and the act of concentrative meditation stills the five secondary energies.
+For now, just know that a steady, comfortable, and correct posture helps you gain control over the five primary energies and the act of concentrative meditation stills the five secondary energies.
 In the next post, I will briefly cover the ten vital energies.
-Manipulation and channelization of the energies will help you maintain one posture for as long as you want.
+Manipulation and channelization of these energies will help you maintain one posture for as long as you want.

 It is particularly important to note that during concentrative meditation, you must stay away from all intellectual examination, contemplation, and cogitation.